 - Stir in sliced kumquats and immediately turn off heat.
 Add sesame oil.

 - Pour sauce over cooked chicken.
-Sprinkle sesame seeds on the top.
+Sprinkle sesame seeds and sliced green onions on the top.

 NOTE: The original publication of this post was on December 12th, 2012.
 This republication comes with minor changes to the writeup and recipe.